How To Book Shows

 - Pretend you are, throwing a New Year’s party and have balloons drop down from the ceiling.
 This stuff may sound gimmicky but the real goal is about creating an experience.

 - Does your audience read teen vampire novels?
 Hire a friend or actor to dress up in a vampire costume and dance around on stage.

 The point is you want to get engaged with your audience.
 Show them you care, and do what is relevant to your audience.
 I went to a jazz club once where the singer song writer got into a conversation with a person in the front row.
 It seemed like two old friends having a chat and you, “the audience” felt connected to them.
 It was a great show and I had a wonderful time, plus there were only fifty people in the bar anyways.
 The size of the show doesn’t matter.

-Just get out there and go play some shows.
+Just get out there and go book shows.
 Big or small it doesn’t matter.
 No matter where you think you are in your gigging skill set you can only get better with practice.
 Also, congratulations!
 You just finished this article.
 Leave your comments below and tell me how you are putting the techniques to work.
 Take action.
-You are equipped with knowledge on how to succeed in today’s music industry.
+You are equipped with knowledge on how to book shows and succeed in today’s music industry.
 Get out there and put these techniques to work.
 The only way this will work for you is if you do the work.
-Don’t be scared, role your sleeves up and put in the work.
+Don’t be scared.
+Roll up your sleeves and put in the work.
 It will pay huge dividends down the road.
 Good Luck!

 Congratulations, you can run the ultimate music promotion.
 Don’t just stop with reading this article.
 Sign up for gigmor.com to get awesome newsletters and connect with other musicians.